Self-hosting · Memory-safe · Zero runtime deps

 Native Performance

-Compiles to C, then to native machine code via GCC.
+Compiles to portable C, then to native machine code via GCC.
+Function calls become a single call instruction; integer arithmetic uses zero heap allocation.
 No VM overhead in production.

 🔒